orwell96/advtrains/advtrains_luaautomation/README.txt

 Set the state of the passive component at position 'pos'. pos can be either a position vector (created by POS()) or a string, the name of this passive component.

+is_passive(pos)
+Checks whether there is a passive component at the position pos (and/or whether a passive component with this name exists) pos can be either a position vector (created by POS()) or a string, the name of this passive component.

 interrupt(time, message)
 Cause LuaAutomation to trigger an 'int' event on this component after the given time in seconds with the specified 'message' field. 'message' can be of any Lua data type.
 Not available in init code!